LPioL/MultiVERSE/README.md

 # MultiVERSE
 Embedding of Monoplex, Multiplex, Heterogeneous, Multiplex-Heterogeneous and full Multiplex-Heterogeneous Networks.

-You can find in this repository:
+You can find in this repository the necessary files to use MultiVERSE for multiplex end multiplex-heterogeneous network embedding.

+In the RWR folder, you will find:
 * *GenerateSimMatrix.R:* Script that computes RWR scores taking as a seed every individual node of the input network.
 These scores are used to build a N x N matrix,where N is the number of nodes of the input network.
 The goal is to apply